-The Research and KE department at the Royal Conservatoire has three main functions:
+The Research and KE department (also known as the ‘Exchange’) has three main functions:

 - To lead research and KE across the Conservatoire — to offer strategic direction and to lead by example, collaborating with others and creating work with lasting impact.
 By pursuing excellent research and KE projects through practice-led methodologies, we aspire to create world-leading research in and through the performing arts.

 - To support and inspire research and KE across the Conservatoire, helping staff to pursue their own projects with targeted awards, mentoring and training.